chouseknecht/symfony-mariadb-nginx/README.md

 For example purposes we'll push the images to Docker Hub.
 If you have a private registry, you could use that as well.
 See []() for instructions on using registries with OpenShit.

 To push the images we'll use the `ansible-container push` command.
 If you previously logged into Docker Hub using `docker login`, then you should not need to authenticate again.
 If you need to authentication, you can use the *--username* and *--password* options.
-For more details and available options see []().
+For more details and available options see [the *push* reference](http://docs.ansible.com/ansible-container/reference/push.html).

 The following will perform the push: